Can you imagine flying with a dog as a fun experience for both of you? With proper preparation, it’s possible.

 Before Flying With a Dog

 Most of the work happens before the flight.
 Crate training your pup is very important and will lower anxiety.
+We also highly recommend looking into chew-proof dog crate pads.
 Take your dog for a good walk before the flight and allow them to do their business.
 Also, puppy pads come in handy, and some airports even have pet relief stations.

 Call the company as many times as you want.
 Don’t be afraid to ask questions since you’re entrusting them with your furry friend — it’s normal to be anxious.
 Weather conditions, especially in the heart of winter or summer, will affect whether your pet can fly or not.
 That’s why you should call at least a month before the date.